New Update!

 To explain the concept of bottom-of-funnel marketing, it’s important to see the entire marketing funnel in perspective.
 So let’s use an analogy: imagine that you’re shopping for a new TV in a busy electronics store.

-You’ve done your research on the latest models and specs (top-of-funnel), you’ve browsed the aisles for a while (middle-of-funnel), but now you need that final push to make the purchase decision.
+You’ve done your research on the latest models and specs (top-of-funnel).
+You’ve browsed the aisles for a while (middle-of-funnel), but now you need that final push to make the purchase decision.
 That’s where bottom-of-funnel (BOF) marketing comes into play.

 In the electronics store analogy, that could mean talking to a sales assistant who offers to waive the delivery fee if you purchase right now.